mi4-corporation/iadc-isp-docs/IADC ISP API Developer Guide.md

 ---
 #### Add a New Monthly Report
-Adds a new monthly report according to the companyID and reportMonth.
+initializes a new monthly report according to the companyID and reportMonth.

-This endpoint generates a new monthly report that has some default operation categories but is largely blank.
+This endpoint generates a new monthly report outline that has some default operation categories but is largely blank.
 After creation, you can view the report with its default values by using the reportID from the body of the reponse and the [Get a Specific Monthly Report](#get-specific-monthly-report) endpoint.